bowielh/Project1_Group1/README.md

 ## Objective:

-Through our project we aim to study and understand the Housing Market for Austin and come up with an answer to a pressing issue: **Is Austin leading towards a Housing Bubble?**
+Through our project, we aim to study and understand the Housing Market for Austin and come up with an answer to a pressing issue: **Is Austin leading towards a Housing Bubble?**

 ## Dataset
 The dataset we will be using contains information about housing market of Austin and the key factors that affect the same and spans from 2008 to 2018.
 Specifically, the dataset includes information on: